debug-ito/jQluster/doc/_readme.md

 for a Node ID.

 It's a bit tricky to have more than one Web pages share the same Node ID.
-Maybe you should avoid that.
+See below for details.

 ### Remote jQuery